MaksymRybak/Work/Programming/.NET/Core/Readme.txt

 Using MVC6 to create REST endpoints
 Create API Controller.
 We have the same base class (Controller) for Web and Api Controllers.
 We decide what to return.
+Get, Post requests.
+We can do validations using ModelState methods.
+Like in View.
+It will validate our [FromBody] parameter.
+Validation attributes used in dto/cmd.